bdorry/nexmo-developer/_documentation/en/voice/voice-api/webhook-reference.md

 ## Fallback Answer URL

-The fallback answer webhook is reached when either the answer webhook or the event webhook returns an HTTP error status or is unreachable.
-The data that is returned to the fallback answer URL is the same as would be received in the original answer URL or event URL.
+The fallback answer webhook is accessed when either the answer webhook or the event webhook returns an HTTP error status or is unreachable.
+The data that is returned from the fallback answer URL is the same as would be received in the original answer URL or event URL.

-If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during the initial NCCO the `answer_url` will be attempted two times, then:
+If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during the initial NCCO the `answer_url` is attempted twice, then:

-* Go to `fallback_answer_url`
+1. Go to `fallback_answer_url`
-* Attempt two times at the fallback URL
+2. Attempt two times at the fallback URL
-* If no success, then the call will be terminated
+3. If no success, then the call is terminated

-If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during a call in progress the `event_url` will be attempted two times, then:
+If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during a call in progress the `event_url` is attempted twice, then:

-* Go to `fallback_answer_url`
+1. Go to `fallback_answer_url`
-* Attempt two times at the fallback URL
+2. Attempt two times at the fallback URL
-* If no success, continue the call flow
+3. If no success, continue the call flow

 ## Errors